 Requirements on performance and management of the frequency synchronization are defined in the ITU-T G.826x series of recommendations.
 ITU-T G.8265 describes the architecture and requirements for packet-based frequency distribution in telecom networks and ITU-T G.8261 provides the network architecture and requirements related to physical layer-based frequency synchronization.

-ITU-T G.8262.1 is being developed to define enhanced performance requirements of the physical layer clock, and this clock can be used in supporting a more accurate time synchronization.
+ITU-T G.8262.1 has been developed to define enhanced performance requirements of the physical layer clock, and this clock can be used in supporting a more accurate time synchronization.

 Time synchronization architecture

 Requirements on performance and management of time synchronization are defined in the ITU-T G.827x series of recommendations.
 The general time synchronization architecture is defined in ITU-T G.8275.
 Time synchronization requirements and network reference models have been defined by ITU-T G.8271 and ITU-T G.8271.1.
 The network reference models have been defined for the purpose of analysing and deriving the time synchronization objectives in different parts of the network.
-One example of the network reference models is shown in Figure 6-1.
+One example of the network reference models is shown in Figure 6-1. (note: the End Application is shown in the figure, but ITU-T does not specify the clock of the End Application in case of mobile base stations).

 Figure 6-1: Copy of Figure II.3/G.8271.1, HRM-2 with physical layer frequency support – congruent scenario